 January 14, 2022

 Di An Di is an excellent Vietnamese restaurant in Greenpoint.
 Go there for your next date night, group dinner, or solo meal at the bar.
 Just go there.

-Hanoi House is a great, trendy little Vietnamese restaurant in the East Village.
+Hanoi House is a great Vietnamese restaurant in the East Village.

 A sleepy-looking Vietnamese restaurant in the East Village that deserves your attention.